 But Congress is backsliding on these investments.
 Scientific research funding is not keeping pace with inflation, and is even being cut.
 Disappointingly, the funding budgeted for research is increasingly allocated to serve politics or bureaucracy, and not to support the most rigorous and promising scientific advances.
 At a recent visit to the Salk Institute, I heard that our best students – those looking at a career and future in the sciences – are wondering whether science in America is the best bet for them.
 Because other countries are committing to scientific investment in an aggressive way, we face the prospect that the next Google or Qualcomm could be created by a UCSD graduate ... in China or England rather than San Diego, or California.

-As a member of Congress, I will fight for adequate and consistent funding for scientific research.
+In Congress, I'm fighting for adequate and consistent funding for scientific research.
 Investing in research is one of the best ways we can drive American competitiveness and job creation.

 Reform our Tax Code and Balance the Budget

 Finally, we must reform the nation’s tax code so American companies are encouraged to create jobs in America.
-We should look at incentivizing companies to build and expand here at home, rather than abroad.
+We should work to incentivize companies that build and expand here at home, rather than abroad.
 And we must immediately end subsidies to oil companies that are among the most profitable companies ever.
 The fact that oil companies are subsidized by the taxpayers while making record profits – and while middle-class Americans are struggling – makes absolutely no sense.
 Keeping the earnings and jobs created by American companies at home and ending subsidies will help get us back on the road toward a balanced budget.
 We must balance the budget, but we've got to do it the right way.
 And it shouldn't be on the backs of seniors and the middle class.